 LEMON BALM (Melissa officinalis) is an historic herb going back to at least 14th Century France, and a favorite for the gentle lemon scent of its light green serrated leaves.
 It was grown by Thomas Jefferson at Monticello.
 Grows two feet high.
 Once your patch is established you will never be without this wonderful fragrant herb.
 Hardy Perennial in zones 4-9.
-You will receive one live plant in a 3-4" pot shipped Monday-Thursday.
-Please only select priority mail at checkout.
+You will receive one live plant in a 3-4" pot shipped at the proper time for your zone.
+Please only select priority shipping at checkout.

 MEDICINAL PROPERTIES: The most outstanding essential oil in Lemon Balm is Citronella, so it can be used crushed as a bug repellant.
 It is also widely used as a calming digestive aid by brewing its leaves.
 I love to combine this with my cold green iced tea and peppermint (brew it in the fridge.)
 It adds a truly refreshing and soothing component to the beverage.
 For those who suffer from cold sores, Lemon Balm oil has shown to not only soothe and shorten the time of such, but actually with regular use, prevent repeat sores from emerging.